What is hMPV(Human Metapneumovirus)?

 What is HMPV?

-Human Metapneumovirus belongs to the Pneumoviridae family and is closely related to the respiratory syncytial virus (RSV).
-It primarily targets the respiratory tract.
-They lead to illnesses that can be severe in young children, older adults, and immunocompromised individuals.
+Human Metapneumovirus is part of the Pneumoviridae family and is very akin to the respiratory syncytial virus (RSV).
+It mainly affects the respiratory system and can cause serious illnesses.
+They have a stronger impact on young children, older adults, and individuals with weakened immune systems.

 hmpv